JuliaKanik/JuliaKanik/README.md

 - 🔭 I’m currently learning HTML, CSS ans JS

-- 🌱 I’m currently on Coding Trineeship with IT Career Switch
+- 🌱 I’m currently on Coding Traineeship with IT Career Switch

 - ❓ Ask me about anything related to Harry Potter